solo-io/workshops/istio-basics/01-install-istio.md

-In this lab, you will install Istio and its addons.
+One of the quickest way to get started with Istio is to leverage the demo profile.
+The demo profile is designed to showcase Istio functionality with modest resource requirements.
+The demo profile contains Istio control plane (also called Istiod), Istio ingress-gateway and egress-gateway, and a few addon components.
+In this lab, you will install Istio with the demo profile.
 You will validate the installation is successfully and examinate the installation artifacts.

 ## Download Istio